 contour levels set using either the

-levels MUST be set before a call to CONTOUR
+levels MUST be set before a call to CONTOUR.
+The

 contour level array will be modified according to the current